 Description:

-To perform a push-up, start in a high plank position with your hands slightly wider than shoulder-width apart, your feet together, and your body in a straight line.
+• To perform a push-up, start in a high plank position with your hands slightly wider than shoulder-width apart, your feet together, and your body in a straight line.

-Lower your body by bending your elbows and keeping your body in a straight line.
-Lower your body until your chest touches the ground or your arms form a 90-degree angle.
+• Lower your body until your chest touches the ground or your arms form a 90-degree angle.

-Push through your palms to lift your body back to the starting position.
+• Push through your palms to lift your body back to the starting position.

 Push-ups are a bodyweight exercise that targets the muscles of the chest, shoulders, triceps, and core.